qingreee1/material-theme-jetbrains-docs/docs/configuration/excluded-files-colors.md

 ## Introduction

-Jetbrains editors are really great for all kind of projects, whatever big they are.
+JetBrains editors are really great for all kind of projects, whatever big they are.
 However, once you've started working on big projects, you're beginning to notice that it's getting harder finding your way through open files, the project tree, the search results and so on.

-Therefore Jetbrains introduced a nifty feature called **File Colors**.
+Therefore JetBrains introduced a nifty feature called **File Colors**.
 It allows developers to add custom colors to specific groups of files according to a pattern.
 For example, it could be:
 - Excluded Files
 - Tests